spodg13/spodg13/README.md

 - 👋 Hi, I’m @spodg13
 - I love figuring out what I don't know and how to power through daily life more efficiently.
-I lean on Poershell, SQL, VBA, and Python but love learning any languages.
+I lean on Powershell, SQL, VBA, and Python but love learning any languages.